AK652

 hands don't fit well together, we will never recover from any

-positive action (x
+positive action (

 xxxx